Stabilize Video — Smooth Shaky Footage Free, In Your Browser

 The shake that ruins a clip usually comes from handheld wobble, phone-recording jitter, or a walking shot that bobs.
 The stabilizer tracks dozens of points across the picture and measures how the camera moved between every pair of frames using optical flow.

 It then smooths that motion path and shifts each frame back into line, cancelling the jitter while keeping the intentional movement.
 A small zoom-crop hides the edges the correction reveals, so the result looks steadier — not artificially frozen.
-It all runs on your device with real computer-vision tracking, the same class of 2D stabilization desktop editors use.
+It all runs in your browser with real computer-vision tracking, the same class of 2D stabilization desktop editors use.

 Choose the strength — from gentle to maximum